 Cloud Whip Face Cream

 Our vitamin C moisturizer cream is made with tamanu oil, vitamin C, MSM, and jojoba oil to deliver antioxidants to your skin and fight the aging process.
-It also helps repair acne scars and reduce wrinkles - both of which are tamanu oil skin benefits.
+It also helps repair acne scars and reduce wrinkles - both of which are other benefits of tamanu oil.
 For the best results, use it each morning and evening after applying serum.
 Massage it gently in an upward motion on the face and neck until it’s fully absorbed.

 All In Eye Cream